nachocaru/xaprb.com/content/blog/2008-10-15-mysql-cacti-templates-version-111-released.md

   - graphing
   - monitoring
 ---
-I&#8217;ve released version 1.1.1 of the [MySQL Cacti templates][1] I develop.
+I've released version 1.1.1 of the [MySQL Cacti templates][1] I develop.
 The new templates work around more Cacti limitations, including the limitation on the length of the data returned from the poller script.
-There&#8217;s also a new graph and many other niceties since the last release.
+There's also a new graph and many other niceties since the last release.

 <!--more-->

 Note that there are TWO incompatible changes with the previous version of the templates.
-You don&#8217;t have to throw away your RRA files, you just have to delete and re-import over all the existing templates.
-It&#8217;s not my fault, there was no other way to work around the limitations mentioned above.
+You don't have to throw away your RRA files, you just have to delete and re-import over all the existing templates.
+It's not my fault, there was no other way to work around the limitations mentioned above.
 Really.
 Have fun upgrading!

 Version 1.1.1 is actually just a repackaging of 1.1.0.